-Decisions on these appeals will be made within 20 business days after receipt.
+Decisions on these appeals will be made within 20 business days after their receipt.
 Students will be notified in writing of the Appeals Committee's decision.

-CHECK DISBURSEMENT
+REFUND DISBURSEMENT

-All financial aid checks are issued from the Bursar's Office, not the Office of Student Financial Assistance; however, students who are awarded financial aid through the Office of Student Financial Assistance should stay in contact with that office regarding disbursement of funds.
+All financial aid funds are disbursed by the Bursar's Office, not the Office of Student Financial Assistance; however, students who are awarded financial aid through the Office of Student Financial Assistance should stay in contact with that office regarding disbursement of funds.
 Funds will not be disbursed to students indebted to the University.
-The University mails all refund checks to students' address of record.
+The University refunds students' surplus monies to their debit E-card or, for students opted out of the E-card program, holds refund checks in the Bursar's Office.